 Originally from Lancashire and after going to school in Preston and studying for my A Levels at Runshaw College in Leyland, I read Political Studies at Leeds from 2002-2005.

-I am now an Account Director at London-based PR and lobbying agency PLMR, working with and for national trade associations and charities, as well as private and third sector organisations, on issues ranging from generating positive press coverage, to handling media relations, to advising on corporate reputation management and relations with Government and other stakeholders.
+I am now a Senior Account Director at London and Brussels-based PR and lobbying agency Hanover Communications, working with and for a host of clients on issues ranging from generating positive press coverage, to handling media relations, to advising on corporate reputation management and relations with Government and other stakeholders.

 My motivation to study at Leeds

 I originally applied to the University because I knew it was a good redbrick institution, but I decided emphatically that Leeds was for me after I visited the campus – I loved the buildings, the union, the facilities, the ethos, history and alumni, as well as the tutors, undergraduates and prospective students who I met on the open day.

 I chose political studies as I realised that it was politics that would get me out of bed on a cold grey morning to make it in for a 9am lecture, as I wanted answers to the questions I was increasingly asking about society, human nature and the wider world.

 I had a fantastic experience.
 The combination of the modules I chose, the tutors I had, and the friends I made, together with the atmosphere and environment of the University and the city made it one of the most enjoyable periods of my life.

 The course was very good; it had a broad range of subjects that one could study, from political theory to systems of government across the world.
 Wonderful tutors, an excellent library collection and a real sense of relevance and urgency to the place.

 The support and guidance in the School of Politics and International Studies was very good.
 If anything, I did not make the most of it.
 It astounds me now to look back and think of the huge amount of knowledge, experience and insight that was there just waiting to be tapped.